yilingchung/yilingchung.github.io/_pages/about.md

 Hi👋, I am Yi-Ling.

-I am a final year PhD student in [Information and Communication Technologies](https://ict.unitn.it/) at the University of Trento.
-I am also affiliated with the [NLP Research Unit](https://ict.fbk.eu/units/nlp/) at Fondazione Bruno Kessler (FBK) under the supervision of [Marco Guerini](http://www.marcoguerini.eu/).
-My research focuses on hate speech mitigation via data curation and knowledge-grounded counter narrative generation in a multilingual scenario, employing external knowledge resources and transfer learning.
-In January 2022, I join [The Alan Turing Institute](https://www.turing.ac.uk/) as a research associate working on online safety and counter speech!
+I am a research associate at [The Alan Turing Institute](https://www.turing.ac.uk/), working on online safety and potential interventions.
+Recently I defended my PhD from the [Department of Information Engineering and Computer Science](https://iecs.unitn.it/), the University of Trento.
+During my PhD study, I was also affiliated with the [NLP Research Unit](https://ict.fbk.eu/units/nlp/) at Fondazione Bruno Kessler (FBK) under the supervision of [Marco Guerini](http://www.marcoguerini.eu/).

+My main research focuses on addressing online hate through counter speech generation, with an emphasis on multilinguality and knowledge injection to increase the informativeness in the generation.
+I am interested in applying machine learning techniques and social network analysis to help understand dynamics of hate and misinformation, and develop applications to help tackle online harm.
+I am also interested in research areas such as multilinguality, cross-linguality, low resource natural language processing, psychology, and AI for social good.

 Publications
 ------